Ethical marketing

-Ethical marketing should not be confused with government regulations brought into force to improve consumer welfare, such as reducing sulfur dioxide emissions to improve the quality of the air.
-A government regulation is a legal remedy intended to mitigate or correct an ethical issue, such as pollution of the air that we all share.
-Enlightened ethical marketing is at work when the company and marketer recognize further improvements for humankind unrelated to those enforced by governments or public opinion.
-By way of example, the Coop Group refuses to invest money in tobacco, fur and any countries with oppressive regimes.
+Ethical marketing should not be confused with government regulations designed to improve consumer welfare, such as reducing sulfur dioxide emissions to improve the quality of air.
+A government regulation is a legal remedy intended to mitigate or correct an ethical issue, such as air pollution.
+In contrast, enlightened ethical marketing occurs when the company and its marketers pursue further improvements for humankind, unrelated to those enforced by government or public opinion.
+For example, the Coop Group refuses to invest in tobacco, fur trade and countries with oppressive regimes.

-Over the past few years ethical marketing has become a more important part of marketing with many university courses adding modules on the importance of ethics within the industry, trade bodies such ss the ICC have also added their own courses.
+Over the past few years ethical marketing has become a more important part of marketing with many universities adding modules on the importance of ethics within the industry, trade bodies such as the ICC have also added their own courses.

-Many industry awards also now recognise the importance of ethical marketing in the mix.
+Many industry awards also recognize the importance of ethical marketing in the mix.